isc-projects/bind9/doc/notes/notes-current.rst

   record.
 This allows a clean rollover from one DNS provider to another when using a multiple-signer DNSSEC configuration. :gl:`#2710`

+- ``dnssec-signzone`` is now able to retain signatures from inactive predecessor keys without introducing additional signatures from the successor key.
+This allows for a gradual replacement of RRSIGs as they reach expiry.
+  :gl:`#1551`

 Bug Fixes
 ~~~~~~~~~